19avl/manager-mysql/README.md

 #### Description

 Web-based administration tool for MYSQL.

 #### Features

 - Browse databases, tables, views, fields and indexes with aggregate, sort and limit results
-- Browse routines, triggers and events
 - Searching globally in a database or a subset of it
+- Copy, drop databases
 - Copy, drop, rename, alter tables and fields
 - Create, copy, drop, update records
+- Manage routines, triggers and events
 - Execute any SQL command from a text field
 - Export structure, data, views, triggers, routines, events to SQL